Flickerdeck

 Medium: pencil ink

 A 78-card tarot deck by Roy Huteson Stewart, drawing inspiration from themes of pain and suffering.
-The artwork reinterprets classic Rider-Waite-Smith imagery with dark, horror-inspired figures and a distinct visual style.
+The artwork features a distinctive style that blends traditional Rider-Waite-Smith imagery with horror-inspired figures.

 About This Deck